keithfancher/tvmv/README.md

 ### Other options

+Other CLI options you should be aware of.

+#### -f, --force

 By default, `tvmv` will ask for user confirmation before making any file changes.
 (This goes for both the `mv` and `undo` commands.)
 If you want to skip this confirmation step, simply use the `-f` (or `--force`) command-line option.
 (For example, `tvmv undo -f`.)

+#### -w, --portable-filenames

+By default, `tvmv` will rename files based on API data, whatever that data may look like.
+This can occasionally result in some annoying filenames, especially when the show data contains special characters (dashes, "smart" quotes, etc).
+The Windows command-line in particular tends to behave poorly in these cases, and can even [error out entirely](#i-use-windows-and-im-getting-invalid-character-errors).

+The `-w` (or `--portable-filenames`) option, added in version `0.4.0`, ensures that written files use a more limited set of characters and those filenames will be valid (and less annoying to work with) on all three supported operating systems: Windows, MacOS, and Linux.

+Note that, regardless of whether this option is set, `tvmv` will *always* ensure it's writing valid filenames for the operating system it's built for.
+In other words, the Windows build of `tvmv` will always create valid Windows filenames, the Linux build will create valid Linux filenames, etc.

 ### Configuration / Customization?